absmach/supermq-docs/docs/messaging.md

 ## CoAP

 CoAP adapter implements CoAP protocol using underlying UDP and according to [RFC 7252][rfc7252].
 To send and receive messages over CoAP, you can use [CoAP CLI][coap-cli].
-To set the add-on, please follow the installation instructions provided [here][coap-cli].
+To set the add-on, please follow the installation instructions provided [in this section][coap-cli].

 Examples: